akiratechhq/review-opyn-perp-vault-templates-2021-07/Readme.md

 In order to do this, they need to call `claimShares`.

-The method calculates how many tokens they should have received, in case they were to join when the vault was unlocked, and transfers those tokens to the depositor.
+The method calculates how many tokens they should have received, in case they were to join when the vault was unlocked and transfers those tokens to the depositor.

 The calculated value can be zero, either in case the depositor never added tokens, or the depositor already claimed their tokens.
 However, the transfer happens either way, for 0 tokens or for a positive value of tokens.